 If your essay can be recycled for any school in the country, you’re doing it wrong.

-Many applicants indeed do it wrong.
-They’ll write up one generic “why us” paper, change the institution and place names, and send off the same lackluster paper to every school on their wish list.
-If they’re particularly careless, they may even forget to change all instances of the school name, which is a surefire way to not get admitted.
+Many applicants write one generic “why this college” essay, change the institution and place names, and send the same lackluster paper to every school on their wish list.

 Step 7: Wait.